 All target concepts are drawn from SNOMED CT Clinical Findings and Situation.
 As part of the work, new concepts were identified as relevant and needed within SNOMED CT.
 These were modeled as Clinical Findings.

-The direction is from the ICNP classification to SNOMED CT International Release.
+The direction is from the ICNP classification to SNOMED CT International Release in line with the stated use case in section 3.

 The cardinality for all equivalencies in the table is one-to-one.

-As a result of changes made to the May 2017 release of ICNP, there were 43 new ICNP codes for diagnoses which were added to the table.
+As a result of changes made to the July 2018 release of SNOMED CT, there were 0 ICNP codes for diagnoses which were removed from the table.

-The following members have been added to the equivalency table:
+The following members have been removed from the equivalency table:

 6 Obtaining the equivalency table